davidcole1977/scale-maker/README.md

 Returns a variety of musical scales as arrays of values (as frequency in Hertz or cents for use as a detune) for use in the Web Audio Javascript API and other Javascript-based audio environments.

-This is very much work in progress.
+This is a work in progress.
 When it is complete, it will be available to install as an NPM or Bower dependency.

 ## Installation